conorosully/language-classification/README.md

-# language-identification
+# language-prediction
-Language idnetification using Python and TensorFlow
+Predicting the language of a piece of text using an ANN and character N-grams